Vidyodaya School: About

-The campus has science, mathematics, and computer labs, and a conference hall.
+The campus has science, mathematics and computer labs, and a conference hall.
 The Administrative block accommodates a library, reading room, and canteen.
-Other infrastructural facilities include the Sports Complex with basketball, volleyball, football, and hockey courts, a roller-skating rink, and cricket pitches.
+Other infrastructural facilities include the Sports Complex with basketball, volleyball, football.
 15 buses ply the city and suburbs, facilitating the transportation of students and staff.

 Academics

 Vidyodaya School follows the CBSE Scheme.
 The medium of instruction is English.
 Hindi / Malayalam is introduced as the second language from first grade and Malayalam / Sanskrit is introduced as the third language from third grade.
-At Senior Secondary stage, there are two groups-Science and Commerce.
-English is a compulsory subject in all the three groups.Classes VI to X follow NCERT text books in major subjects.
-Till tenth standard students are exposed to range of subjects which include science, languages, mathematics, social sciences, yoga, physical education, art and crafts, etc after which students can choose their preferred specializations.
+At Senior Secondary stage, there are three groups-Science, Commerce and Humanities.
+English is a compulsory subject in all the three groups.
+Classes VI to X follow NCERT text books in major subjects.
+Till tenth standard, students are exposed to range of subjects which include science, languages, mathematics, social sciences, yoga, physical education, art and crafts, etc after which students can choose their preferred specializations.

 Admissions are given restricting the number of students to 30 in each class.